nullTheCoder/owo/README.md

 ## Authors
-Stepan Gaidukevich (a.k.a. nullTheCoder) - Brilliant idea, OWO localization Konstantin Tolstoy (a.k.a.
+Stepan Gaidukevich (a.k.a. nullTheCoder) - Brilliant idea, OWO localization\n
+Konstantin Tolstoy (a.k.a.
 TolstoyK or KonstantinTolstoy) - Block textures and resourcepack "compiling" (saving recourcepack to one folder)